by Karen & Grace Morris

-The calming the storm Bible craft will be fun to make in your class.
+Jesus calming the storm Bible craft is fun to make in your Sunday school class.
 Most of the supplies should be in your church supply cabinet.
 It is also easy to make.

 After Jesus was teaching the crowd, He and His disciples got into a boat.
 Jesus fell asleep.

 While the disciples were sailing across the sea (sometimes called a lake), a storm blew in.
 The wind was so bad that the disciples thought that the boat would sink.

 So they woke Jesus up.
 He rebuked them for their disbelief and calmed the storm.

 You can read the story in Mark 4:35-40 and Luke 8:22-25.

 Fold the three cupcake liners in half.
 Make a line of glue on the bottom near the fold on one of the cupcake liners.
 Place the other cupcake liners on the glue.
 This will be the waves.